OfficeDev/office-js-docs-pr/docs/testing/test-debug-office-add-ins.md

 ## Debug an Office Add-in

-The procedure for debugging an Office Add-in varies as well.
+The procedure for debugging an Office Add-in varies based on your platform and environment.
 For more information, see [Debug Office Add-ins](debug-add-ins-overview.md).

 ## Validate an Office Add-in manifest